Raid of Marrakesh (1515): Battle of Marrakesh, 23 April 1515

 Ataíde commanded the center, the sheikhs of Abida and Xerquia the left Portuguese wing, the sheikh of Garabia on the right.
-The fighting resulted in dead and wounded on both sides and lasted four hours, after which the Portuguese withdrew to avoid being surrounded.
-The withdrawal lasted another two days, however, it was not a peaceful because their rear was pursued by the Moroccans.
+The fighting lasted for four hours.
+It resulted in dead and wounded on both sides and the Portuguese withdrew to avoid being surrounded.
+The withdrawal lasted another two days, however, it was not peaceful because their rear was pursued by the Moroccans.
+Though he was ultimately unsuccessful, Ataíde was the first to engage in a major battle for the most symbolically important city of Morocco.